go101/immutable-value-proposal/README.md

 The section to the next will list the detailed rules for values of all kinds of types.
 Those rules are much straightforward and anticipated.
-**They are derived from the above mentioned basic assignment/bounding rules.**
+**They are derived from the above mentioned basic assignment/binding rules.**

 Please note, the immutability semantics in this proposal is different from the `const` semantics in C/C++.
 For example, a value declared as `var p ***int.fixed` in this proposal is like a variable decalared as `int const * const * const * p` in C/C++.
 In C/C++, we can declare a variable as `int * const * const * x`, but there are no ways to declare variables with the similar immutabilities in this proposal.
+(In other words, this proposal assumes such use cases are rare in practice.)

 Another example, the following C code are valid.
 ```C